-Welcome to the Director of Education & Senior Tutor's Office.
-The Director of Education & Senior Tutor's Office has the overall responsibility for the academic arrangements and welfare of all our students as well as the Director of Education & Senior Tutor's Department.
+Welcome to the Senior Tutor's Office.
+The Senior Tutor's Office has the overall responsibility for the academic arrangements and welfare of all our students as well as the Senior Tutor's Department.
 It is also responsible for the development of the College's strategies and policies for the teaching, learning, and support of our students.
 We are committed to offering our students an educational environment that allows every one of them to perform at their full potential.
-We are located in F7-F9 Chapel Court and you can reach us by e-mail on firstname.lastname@example.org.
-The Graduate Office, located in F6 Chapel Court, deals with day-to-day administration of postgraduate affairs: email@example.com.
+We are located in F7-F9 Chapel Court and you can reach us by e-mail on email@example.com.
+The Postgraduate Office, located in F6 Chapel Court, deals with day-to-day administration of postgraduate affairs: firstname.lastname@example.org.

 Jenni joined the Director of Education & Senior Tutor's Office in 2012 from her previous position as a PA in the Department of Public Health and Primary Care at Addenbrooke's Hospital.
 She studied English Literature at Durham University before moving into various administration roles within Cambridge.
 Jenni’s role as the head of the Director of Education & Senior Tutor’s Office is to fully support and maintain the work of the Director of Education and Senior Tutor.
 She has two team members working for her, Emma and Katerina.

 Emma joined the Director of Education & Senior Tutor’s office in September 2014 having previously worked at the University of Manchester as a Programme Administrator.
 With over ten years’ experience of university administration, Emma has worked in various roles at two different universities and has, over a period of time, been involved in Admissions, Programme Support, Examinations and Assessments all the way through to Graduation.
 Emma has a BSc (Hons) Psychology and an MSc Management.